Eggshell

 I laid-up carbon fabric to create a new air intake, wider air outlet and an exhaust ‘bulge’.
 Final job was to fill and prime the outside ready for painting.

-The rebuilt cowling is as strong and lightweight as original.
-But with better exhaust clearance.
-I even incorporated a more sturdy landing light mount.
+The rebuilt cowling is as strong and lightweight as the original, but with better exhaust clearance.
+I even incorporated a sturdier landing light mount.